anibridge/anibridge-docs/docs/configuration.md

 - `periodic`: Scan all items at the specified [scan interval](#scan_interval).
 - `poll`: Poll for changes every 30 seconds, making incremental updates.
-- `webhook`: Trigger scans via [webhook payloads](https://support.plex.tv/articles/115002267687-webhooks/).
+- `webhook`: Trigger scans via webhook payloads from the library provider.

 Setting `scan_modes` to `None` or an empty list will cause the application to perform a single scan on startup and then exit.